foliant-docs/docs/src/tutorials/preprocessor/generator.md

 ```

 1. The number of words in the sentence is determined by the `num_words` parameter with a sensible default of 7 words.
-2. Creating a generator which will yield a new word required number of times.
+2. Creating a [generator](https://docs.python.org/3/reference/expressions.html#generator-expressions) that will yield a new word a required number of times.
 3. Joining the generated words into a single string, separated by spaces.
 We are also making the first word capitalized in our sentence.

 A quick test to make sure it works